Sincere Hall: Hull City

 Hall moved to England when he was 13, and after spending time at West Ham United in their youth academy, he joined the Kinetic Academy in South London.
 On 28 August 2021, Hall signed for Hull City having trialled for their U18 side in the 2020–21 season.

 On 23 December 2023, Northern Premier League Premier Division side Guiseley loaned Hall on a one-month deal.
 After returning from loan, he signed a one-year contract extension at Hull on 30 June 2024.
 On 12 October 2024, Hall went out on a month-long loan spell to Liversedge.

 Following the conclusion of the 2024–25 season, Hall was released by Hull City.

 International career

 Hall scored in his second match for the Bermuda U20s on 8 November 2021 in the 3–0 win over Saint Vincent and the Grenadines.
 On 25 March 2023, he made his debut for the senior side, a 2–0 loss against Guyana.

+Personal life

+On 14 April 2026, it was reported that Hall had co-founded a football youth academy in Bermuda alongside Ajani Burchall and Remy Coddington.